eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 Google offers a free service called [Custom Search Engine](https://cse.google.com/) which will automatically crawl your website and build a search index for it.
 You can then expose this as a search form on your own website.

 You will need to first register your website and set a URL matching pattern after which you will be given the embed code.
-After that I just added a `search.html` page as follows:
+After that, I just added a `search.html` page as follows:

 ```html
 ---